Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 ARTICLE 4: HOMOGENEITY OF WINE LOTS

-The wine sample presented to the Concours International du Gamay must come from a homogenous lot.
+The wine sample presented to the Competition must come from a homogenous lot.
 The lot is made up of a wine produced for human consumption and stored in individual containers or in bulk.
 A homogenous lot is defined as a number of sales units of packaged wine, or containers of bulk wine, that were produced and, in the case of packaged wine, packaged under practically identical conditions.
 The wine in all the sales units or containers must also have similar organoleptic and analytical characteristics.

 ARTICLE 6: SENDING SAMPLES